VictorEijkhout/make-support-files/README.md

 EXTRAINSTALLPATHS = var=path
 ```
 prepends the path, relative to the install directory, to an existing value of the `var` path.

+You can have a second set of variables set by specifying `MODULENAMEALT`.
+For instance, `HDF5` for the `phdf5` package.

 # Customizations